profsam97/racing/README.md

 - **Player Requirements:** The game requires at least 4 players to start
 - **Username System:** Players can create a personalized racing identity
-- **Disconnect Handling:** If a player disconnects and the count drops below 4, the game pauses until enough players rejoin
+- **Disconnect Handling:** If a player disconnects and the count drops below 4, the game pauses until enough players rejoin. [more about this here](#handling-disconnection)

 - **Real-time Progress:** All players can see everyone's position on the race track in real-time

 ### Racing Interface